h3xar0n/my_security_plus/README.md

     2. establishment of a tunnel
     3. authentication.
 * EAP-TLS
+  - EAP-TLS can be used for remote access and supports the use of smart cards.
 * EAP-TTLS
   - Encrypts user credentials when users enter their usernames and passwords.
   - Implemented in Enterprise mode and uses an 802.1x server.